Global Education, International Teachers, Language Learning

 New global offerings

 The district launched a new globally themed K-8 school, Martin Millennium Academy, to signal its commitment to global education.
-The school offers dual language immersion in Spanish, international exchange teachers in every grade level and integration of global themes and project-based inquiry approaches in every classroom.
+The school offers a Spanish dual language program, ambassador teachers in every grade level, and integration of global themes and project-based inquiry approaches in every classroom.

 Focused professional development